LinkedInLearning/practice-it-python-data-structs-2486182/README.md

-# COURSENAME
+# Practice It: Python Data Structures
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Practice It: Python Data Structures .
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Practice It: Python Data Structures ][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Are you looking to brush up on your Python skills?
+Maybe you’ve learned some Python basics and want to take your skills further?
+This course with Kaylee Kohfeldt provides some hands-on, practical training on Python concepts like sets, collections, string formatting, and lambda functions.
+Kayle covers skills that you may not use in your day-to-day programming—like a counter, palindrome checker, cleaning up duplicate data, and more—that can help you expand your Python knowledge.
+If you’re looking to take your Python skills to the next level so you can write more readable and efficient code, join Kaylee in this course.<br><br>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the [Using GitHub Codespaces with this course][gcs-video-url] video to learn how to get started.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.